monocle2ai/monocle/Monocle_User_Guide.md

     ])
 ```
 To print the trace on the console, use ```ConsoleSpanExporter()``` instead of ```FileSpanExporter()```

+For Azure:
+    Install the Azure support as shown in the setup section, then use  ```AzureBlobSpanExporter()``` to upload the traces to Azure.

 For AWS:
     Install the AWS support as shown in the setup section, then use  ```S3SpanExporter()``` to upload the traces to an S3 bucket.